"The Riddle of the Ages"

-In the author’s opinion, the academic papers below make an excellent case for there being hidden references to the Shroud (with its miraculous image) within the Biblical canon.
+In the author’s opinion, the academic papers above make an excellent case for there being hidden references to the Shroud (with its miraculous image) within the Biblical canon.
 If not the Shroud,

-- How exactly did the Galatians (approximately twenty years after the crucifixion and hundreds of miles away from Jerusalem) see (“before your eyes”) “Jesus Christ publicly exhibited as crucified” ?
+- How exactly did the Galatians (approximately twenty years after the crucifixion and hundreds of miles away from Jerusalem) see (“before your eyes”) Jesus Christ "displayed" or "posted up" as crucified?
 (Galatians 3:1)

 - What specifically was "the sign of Jonah" — (1) a typological metaphor (2) for one, special, "attesting miracle" (3) "from heaven" (i.e., the hand of God) (4) that Jesus promised would be forthcoming (5) to that "wicked generation" (6) as a "sign" or warning of impending "judgment," (7) be a particular miracle His opponents would be able to "see", (8) show a temporal affinity between Jesus' death narrative and the story of "Jonah," (9) serve as heaven's testimony of Jesus being Daniel's "Son of Man" (i.e., the Messiah or Christ), and (10) could be described as "something" instead of someone?
 (Matthew 12:38-42; 16:1-4)